msafadieh/PoliFL/README.md

 Start Databox using `$ docker run --rm -v /var/run/docker.sock:/var/run/docker.sock --network host -t databoxsystems/databox:0.5.2 /databox start -sslHostName $(hostname)`.

-Wait until databox is loaded and login to http://127.0.0.1 (non https version).
+Wait until Databox is loaded and login to http://127.0.0.1 (non https version).
 Download and install the certificate.
 Click at "DATABOX DASHBOARD".

 Make sure that Databox runs correctly and you can login without any issues (password is random and you can copy it from the terminal).